 Welcome to Maria Island National Park

 Maria is laced with impressive scenery: curious cliffs, fern-draped forests, squeaky-sand beaches and azure seas.
-Forester (eastern grey) kangaroos, wombats and wallabies wander around; grey-plumed Cape Barren geese honk about on the grasslands; and an insurance population of Tasmanian devils (they're beset with disease on the mainland), has been released here and is thriving.
-Below the water there’s also lots to see, with good snorkelling and diving in the clear, shallow marine reserve.
+Forester (eastern grey) kangaroos, wombats and wallabies wander around; grey-plumed Cape Barren geese honk about on the grasslands; and an insurance population of Tasmanian devils (they're beset with disease on the mainland) has been released here and is thriving – more than 100 devils at last count.
+Below water there’s also lots to see, with good snorkelling and diving in the clear, shallow marine reserve.

 The island doesn't have any shops: BYO food and gear.